ChrisZie/HugoSymphony/content/_index.md

     secure or takes longer than 3 seconds to load?
   answer: 'Beautiful.
 Fast.
 Secure.
 As your digital brochure, your website must never
     ever be forgotten. <br><br>Our designs focus on one thing only: User Experience.
-    That is how we raise your visibility on Google, getting you all the visitors, donors, and volunteers you need.'
+    That is how we raise your visibility on Google, getting you all the volunteers you need.'
 - name: __MARKETING__
   icon: images/responsive.svg
   serviceDetailLink: marketing